Homebrew (if not installed)

 brew install colima docker docker-compose

-# Copy and fill in credentials
+# Copy the example and fill in your Telegram bot token + chat ID

 cp monitoring/.env.example monitoring/.env